girl at home studying by herself but she's happy about it

 We understand that none of this wins out over actually getting your feet on campus, but it will at least give you an idea of the school.
 And let’s not forget the benefits: You can tour a school from your very own home, in your sweatpants, alongside some snacks, and with the sage guidance of your hamster.
 That sounds pretty appealing, considering the circumstances.

-If UIUC is on your list, we welcome you to visit us virtually.
+If Illinois is on your list, we welcome you to visit us virtually.
 Some of our options include daily info sessions with counselors, as well as a photo tour of the school, a virtual reality experience of our campus, and, for those with a healthy funny bone, some comedic YouTube videos of our most iconic landmarks.

 hamster running on a wheel